ibexa/documentation-developer/docs/commerce/shipping_management/extend_shipping.md

 # Extend shipping

-There are different ways in which you can extend or customize your Shipping module implementation.
+You can extend or customize your Shipping module implementation in different ways.

 Here, you can learn about the following ideas to make your Commerce solution more powerful:

 - create a custom shipping method type